semireg/texteffect/README.md

 Text Effect
 ==========

-View the complex steps necessary to draw inner shadows on text.
+A basic app to witness the complex masking/clipping necessary to draw inner shadows on text.